mbuthimungai/howtoshopforfree_scraper/README.md

 1. **Discord Webhook**: Set up a Discord webhook in your desired channel and add the webhook URL to the script.

 2. **Customization**: You can customize the frequency of scrapes and specific deal categories in the script as per your requirements.

-## Contributing
-Contributions to `howtoshopforfree_scraper` are welcome!
-Feel free to fork the repository, make changes, and submit pull requests.

-## License
-This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE file for details.

-## Disclaimer
-This tool is intended for educational purposes only.
-Please respect the [How To Shop For Free](https://www.howtoshopforfree.net/) website's terms of use.

-## Contact
-For any queries or suggestions, feel free to contact [Twitter](https://twitter.com/MungaiMbuthi).